 The service may be able to provide you with a small amount of brokerage support to respond to immediate financial need.
 Case support staff may also be able to direct you to more comprehensive grants and financial support.

 This program is delivered by Windermere and jointly funded by the Commonwealth-State Disaster Recovery Funding Arrangements and the Victorian Government.

-- Speak to a Windermere representative at the recovery centre on Tuesday or Thursday between 10am and 1pm.
+- Speak to a Windermere representative at the recovery centre.

 - Call Windermere on 1800 560 760 between 9am to 5pm weekdays or leave a message and staff will return your call the following business day.

 - Farmers Assistance Hotline: 132 316 for farming families experiencing financial hardship.
 (Mon to Fri, 8am to 8pm).